-The enzyme cyclooxygenase exists in two isoforms that perform different tasks.
+COX exists in 2 isoforms that perform different tasks.
 Clinically, this enzyme is very important because it is the target of acetylsalicylic acid (ASA, aspirin).

 COX-I is produced continuously (constitutive) and is always active.
-Important is the presence in the gastrointestinal tract and kidneys since inhibition of COX-I (for example, aspirin) can have serious side effects.
+Its presence in the gastrointestinal tract and kidneys is important since the inhibition of COX-I (for example, aspirin) can have serious side effects.

 COX-II is not present ubiquitously, but only in some cells, particularly in leukocytes and macrophages of the immune system.
 Its activity can be induced by cytokines, growth factors, and endotoxins.
-COX-II is responsible for three effects which are the reason why COX inhibitors are commonly prescribed: They produce prostaglandins for pain, fever, and inflammation.
+COX-II is responsible for 3 effects which are the reason why COX inhibitors are commonly prescribed: They produce prostaglandins, which results in pain, fever, and inflammation.

 Effect of Prostaglandins and Thromboxanes at the Molecular Level

 Prostaglandin and thromboxane are hydrophilic, which is why they cannot diffuse freely across membranes.
-This requires binding to membrane receptors, which are intracellularly linked to a heterotrimeric G protein and trigger a specific ongoing reaction cascade.
-To this date, five main types of receptor classes are known.
+Thus, they require binding to membrane receptors, which are intracellularly linked to a heterotrimeric G protein and trigger a specific ongoing reaction cascade.
+To date, 5 main types of receptor classes are known.
 Depending on the type of receptor, inhibition or stimulation of adenylate cyclase with a corresponding decrease or increase in intracellular cAMP concentration occurs.

 - EP receptor binds PGE2.
-The subtype EP1 acts via a cAMP-increase, the subtype EP2 receptor via an IP3 mechanism.
+The subtype EP1 acts via cAMP increase, the subtype EP2 acts via the IP3 mechanism.

 - FP receptor binds PGF2 via the IP3 mechanism.

-- IP receptor binds PGI2 via a cAMP increase.
+- IP receptor binds PGI2 via cAMP increase.

-- DP receptor binds PGD2 via a cAMP increase.
+- DP receptor binds PGD2 via cAMP increase.

 - TP receptor binds TXA2 via the IP3 mechanism.